 SparkyLinux is a distribution that has evolved from the “testing” branch of Debian.
 The main edition comes with a customized version of the lightweight LXDE desktop, with other customized desktops available.

-Gentoo Linux is a distribution optimized for configurability, and can be adapted to almost any need.
+Gentoo Linux can be adapted to almost any requiremnent.
 Its versatility and performance are what sets it apart from other distros.
 Gentoo Linux also comes with an advanced package management system called Portage.

-CentOS (Community Enterprise Operating System) is a Linux distribution that is a community rebuild of Red Hat Enterprise Linux.
-It’s designed for people who want to use an enterprise-worthy distribution for free.
+CentOS (Community Enterprise Operating System) is a community rebuild of Red Hat Enterprise Linux.
+It’s designed for people who want to use an enterprise-standard distribution for free.

 PinGuyOS is both beautiful and ready to use from the start.
 The Ubuntu-based distribution comes pre-packaged with all the best software for regular use and for network setup, making it perfect for beginners.
 It features a modified GNOME user interface.